Chronic Sinus Pain

 Antihistamines – in many cases chronic sinusitis is due to allergies.
 Sometimes the allergen can be identified and removed, but in most cases it can’t.
 Antihistamines can help reduce the body’s histamine reaction to the allergen to lessen sinusitis symptoms.
 But many of our patients say they do not get relief when taking antihistamines.

 - Surgery for sinusitis – if there are structural issues (like polyps, deviated septum or other blockages) then surgery may help.
 However surgery doesn’t always help.
 It is an expensive, very uncomfortable and often painful thing to go through and should always be a last resort.

 Chinese Medicine Treatment for Sinus Pain

 Acupuncture directly increases the blood flow to your sinuses and actively drains them.
 Even at your first acupuncture treatment, you may feel your sinuses draining and opening up.
-Chinese herbs reduce congestion, drain mucus and reduce heat and inflammation.

 We’ll also provide guidance on what foods to avoid so you don’t aggravate your condition and to speed up recovery.

 Our objective is to provide long-lasting relief from sinus pain, pressure, congestion and mucus.